-Treatment for brain tumor should be individualized.
+Treatment for a brain tumor should be individualized.
 It should be based on a person's age, general health, and the size, location, and type of tumor.

 You and your loved ones will have many questions about cancer, the treatment, side effects, and the long-term outlook.
 Your health care team is the best source of this information.
 Don't hesitate to ask.